rng-guy/NFSMWBartender/README.md

 * All vehicles you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs) should each have a low `MAXIMUM_AI_SPEED` value (the vanilla SUVs use 50) assigned to them in their `aivehicle` VltEd entry; otherwise, they might cause stability issues by joining the pursuit long-term after their ramming attempt(s), effectively circumventing the global cop-spawn limit.

-* All vehicles you specify to replace Cross in LeaderStrategy 5 / 7 should each not be used by any other cop(s) elsewhere.
+* All vehicles you specify to replace Cross in LeaderStrategy 5 / 7 should each not be used by any other cop elsewhere.
 If another cop uses the same vehicle as Cross, no LeaderStrategy will be able to spawn as long as that cop is present in the pursuit.

 &nbsp;